telerik/ajax-docs/api/server/Telerik.Web.UI/RadListView.md

 Gets or sets the border width of the Web server control.

+###  CanRetrieveAllData `Boolean`

+Gets or sets a value indicating whether Telerik
+             should retrieve all data and ignore server paging in case of sorting.

+###  ClientDataKeyNames `String[]`

+Gets or sets comma delimited list of data-field Names.

+###  ClientDataSourceID `String`

+Gets or sets ID of RadClientDataSource control that to be used for client side binding

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

+###  ClientSettings `RadListViewClientSettings`

+Gets a reference to the
+             object that allows
+            you to set the properties of the client-side behavior and appearance in a Telerik  control.

+###  ConvertEmptyStringToNull `Boolean`

+Gets or sets a value that indicates whether empty string values ("")
+            are automatically converted to null values when the data field is updated in the data source.

 ###  CssClass `String`

 Gets or sets the Cascading Style Sheet (CSS) class rendered by the Web
             server control on the client.

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

-###  Enabled `Boolean`
+###  CurrentPageIndex `Int32`

-Gets or sets a value indicating whether the Web server control is enabled.
+Gets or sets a value indicating the index of the currently active page in case

-###  EnableTheming `Boolean`

-Gets or sets a value indicating whether themes apply to this control.
+            paging is enabled ( is
+            true).

-###  ForeColor `Color`
+###  DataGroups `ListViewDataGroupCollection`

-Gets or sets the foreground color (typically the color of the text)
+Gets or sets the custom content for the data group template in a
-            of the Web server control.
+            control.

-###  Font `FontInfo`

-Gets the font properties associated with the Web server control.

-###  Height `Unit`

-Gets or sets the height of the Web server control.

-###  SkinID `String`

-Gets or sets the skin to apply to the control.

-###  Visible `Boolean`

-Gets or sets a value that indicates whether a server control is rendered
-            as UI on the page.

-###  Width `Unit`

-Gets or sets the width of the Web server control.

-###  TabIndex `Int16`
+###  DataKeyNames `String[]`

-Gets or sets the tab index of the Web server control.
+Gets or sets an array of data-field names that will be used to
+            populate the
+             collection, when the
+            control is databinding.

-###  ToolTip `String`
+###  DataKeyValues `RadListViewDataKeyArray`

-Gets or sets the text displayed when the mouse pointer hovers over the
-            Web server control.
+Gets collection of data key values.

 ###  DataMember `String`